ezpublishlegacy/scvideogallery/README.md

 What is this?
 -------------

 This is an eZ Publish extension (legacy) for a video gallery.
-It is tested on 4.7 and in 5.3 with legacy fallback.
+It is tested on 4.7 and 5.3 with legacy fallback.
 A symfony pendant will follow.

 Features